Angola digital finance guide

 BFA App

-The BFA app highlights a faster interface, transaction approval by SMS token and biometric access such as Face ID and fingerprint, which makes it relevant for users who value both convenience and security.
+The BFA app highlights a faster interface, SMS token approval and biometric access such as Face ID and fingerprint, which makes it relevant for users who value both convenience and security.

 Other bank apps